drshahizan/special-topic-data-engineering/materials/api/api-web-scraping.md

 The key difference between API and web scraping is that APIs are a structured way of accessing data that is provided by the owners of the data, while web scraping is a method of extracting data from websites using automated tools.
 APIs are typically more reliable and efficient than web scraping, as they provide a standardized way of accessing data, while web scraping can be more prone to errors and can require more maintenance over time.
 However, web scraping can be useful in situations where APIs are not available or when the data is not structured in a way that can be easily accessed using an API.

-## Integrate APIs and web scraping
+## Integration between APIs and web scraping
 It is possible to integrate APIs and web scraping together to retrieve data from different sources.
 This approach can be useful when the required data is not available through an API or when the API does not provide all the data that is required.

 Here is an example of how to integrate APIs and web scraping together: